teancom/codex/aws.md

 - `openstack` for OpenStack tenant deployments

-Since this guide is AWS, we will use the `--template aws` AWS template and give it a name of `infra`.
+Since this guide is AWS, we will use the `--template aws` AWS template and give it a name of `infra-aws`.

 ```
-$ genesis new site --template aws infra
+$ genesis new site --template aws infra-aws
-Created site infra (from template aws):
+Created site infra-aws (from template aws):
-~/deploy/docs/bosh-deployments/aws
+~/deployments/docs/bosh-deployments/aws
 ├── README
 └── site
     ├── README